Outreach and Training

 - Understanding the causes and function of behaviour

 - Develop practical strategies for working effectively with children and young people

 - Working with emotional and behavioural communication in the classroom setting

 - Recognise the emotional impact on staff through developing reflective practice

 - Use psychodynamic approaches to understand and manage relationships

-The course will look at case-study and real-life examples to help practitioner develop their understanding and ability to take the ideas into their workplace.
+The course will look at case-study and real-life examples to help practitioners develop their understanding and ability to take the ideas into their workplace.

 Crossfields Institute – Level 3 Certificate in Therapeutic Group work